niklas/Tirade/README.markdown

 ## Idea

-Most of the CMSs out there distingish between a public frontend for the visitors (aka "your site") and a backend to manage .. yeah: your site.
+Most of the CMSs out there distinguish between a public frontend for the visitors (aka "your site") and a backend to manage ... yeah: your site.

 My problem with this is: When you are in the process of building your site the first time or modifying it or its components later, you still have to switch